 There are “quick” fixes in cosmetic dentistry for patients who want an aligned smile immediately.
 However, if you are willing to put in the work to get straight teeth, Invisalign pays great dividends.
 You can go about daily life with no one being the wiser about the nearly invisible aligners on your teeth.
 There are no food restrictions.
 It’s easy to clean your teeth properly.
 All better than traditional metal braces, right?

 But what about the Invisalign time commitment?
 You must be willing to go all-in for this treatment to be successful and, if you do, the rewards will be sweet.
-Once Philadelphia dentist Dr. Ken Cirka, an Elite Invisalign Provider, has identified you as a viable candidate for Invisalign, the adventure begins.
+Once Philadelphia dentist Dr. Ken Cirka, a Gold Invisalign Provider<, has identified you as a viable candidate for Invisalign, the adventure begins.

 Wearers of traditional metal braces usually have dental appointments for tightening and adjustments once a month.
 Overall treatment time with Invisalign is cut in half compared to metal braces, and visits to your Invisalign provider are far less frequent.